akinetic/relu-plus-plus/README.md

 _Contribution_

-ReLU_Plus_Plus is an open-source project, and any contribution is welcome.
+"ReLU Plus Plus" is an open-source project, and any contribution is welcome.
 If you want to contribute, please fork the repository and submit a pull request.

 _Authors_
 - Alex